 Physical Capabilities – If you are dedicating your life to any of the favorite game then it is most important to maintain your physical knacks.
 You should be excellent in psychological frivolities, tactical, and physical.
 The player’s legs and hands should be very fast as their mind.

 The badminton player should exercise on a regular basis and follow the appropriate diet to maintain their body fitness and weight.
 The Elite players must have strength, flexibility, agility, and marvelous athletic ability.

 Right Equipment – The player can perform well during the badminton gameplay with the help of various equipment.
 The player needs to choose the appropriate badminton racket which suits his skills.
-Sports shoes are the next important factor when it comes to footwork, so it is essential to get the right material and quality shoes.
+Good badminton shoes are the next important factor when it comes to footwork, so it is essential to get the right material and quality shoes.
 Also, one must start with the right types of badminton racket.
 You can read my guide about the checklist of things to look before choosing the right badminton racket for yourself.

 Practice makes perfect – The most important thing for any sports is to practice.
 Even though if you are well trained by an expert, but still needs some practicing.
 You will not excel within the sports if you fail to practice.
 You need to have an 8 hours session to become a skilled player along with dedication.
 You can undergo strenuous and hard work training to get a better outcome and abundant to gain.

 The gist of all these famous Indian badminton players stories is “Nothing is impossible with the right mindset and hard work”.
 All of these above badminton players have dreamed big and worked hard to achieve it.
 So, get your badminton racket, tie up your shoes, go to the ground and start your training from today itself.

 So, this is it, above I have listed down all famous and popular badminton players in India who make us proud many times.